-Guest article by Leilani Alvarez, DVM, DACVSMR, CVA, CCRT What is acupuncture?
-Acupuncture has been practiced for thousands of years and has very few if any side effects.
-This ancient form of Chinese medicine has been employed in conventional medical […]
+Guest article by Leilani Alvarez, DVM, DACVSMR, CVA, CCRT Director of Integrative and Rehabilitative Medicine Animal Medical Center of New York What is acupuncture?
+Acupuncture has been practiced for thousands of years and has very few if any side effects. […]

 Arthritis is the most common cause of chronic pain in dogs.
 By the time their pain has reached chronic levels, it becomes harder to treat and manage.